Next Mercedes-Benz S-Class to introduce 3D graphics, augmented reality

 2021 Mercedes-Benz S-Class in-car technology

 The infotainment screen is a 12.8-inch screen with portrait mounting, haptic feedback, and OLED technology.
 It contains controls for most of the features of the cabin via its multiple menus, and it also can be used with voice activation which now supports 27 languages.
 The latest version of Mercedes' voice activation system also no longer requires a “Hey Mercedes” at the start of key instructions, like answering a phone call or bringing up the navigation map.
-The system can also inform where the car's first-aid kit is located, or how to connect a smartphone.
+The system can also inform where the car's first-aid kit is located, or how to connect a smartphone, and it also works from every seat in the cabin.

 Certain gestures can also be used to control various functions in the cabin.
 For example, cameras can notice if the driver looks over his or her shoulder toward the rear window, in which case the rear sunblind will be automatically opened.
 Or if the driver is looking for something in the front passenger seat in the dark, a light will be automatically switched on.
 The system is even smart enough to detect if an occupant wants to leave the vehicle, at which point the blind spot is checked and a warning light flashed if an object is approaching.